chesslogical/chesslogical/readme.md

 Rust is God!
 It is the first of a new class of langs- a new level of what one should expect from any lang.

-A satelite made to run 100 years straight should be coded in Rust!
+A satellite made to run 100 years straight should be coded in Rust!
 (So your app should be too!)

 1- Memory Safety: Rust's strict memory management model eliminates common bugs such as buffer overflows, null pointer dereferencing, and memory leaks.
 In a satellite application, where the software must run reliably without human intervention for decades, these safety guarantees are crucial.